MicrosoftDocs/quantum-docs-pr/articles/language/file-structure.md

 Internal declarations are useful for writing modular code that can be reused by other parts of your project, but still be changed later without breaking other projects that might depend on it.

 > [!WARNING]
-> Internal user-defined types cannot be used in the signatures of public callables or in the underlying types of public user-defined types.
+> Internal user-defined types cannot be used in the signatures of public callables, or in the underlying types of public user-defined types.
 > They can only be used in signatures or underlying types if the corresponding callable or user-defined type is also internal.

 An internal user-defined type, operation, or function can be declared simply by adding `internal` at the beginning of the declaration.